 The best way to get people interested in your email marketing is to offer something that they can’t find anywhere else.

 Connecticut-based Cedar Creek Productions created a “You’ll Hear it Here First” campaign to kickstart email list growth.
 Using social media, they promoted their email list as the go-to resource to find out about upcoming news and announcements.

-The studio promised fans that anyone who signed up for the email list would hear the latest news about interviews, screenings, and more before it was posted to social media.
+The studio promised their social media fans that anyone who signed up for the email list would hear the latest news about interviews, screenings, and more before it was posted to social media.
 This netted the studio more than 2,000 new email subscribers.

 Think about all the different places customers interact with your business.
 Could any of these strategies work for you?

-Pick at least one of these strategies and see how it works.
+Pick at least one of these email growth strategies and see how it works.
 You’ll be amazed at what a big impact it could have for your email marketing and business success!